linode/docs/docs/guides/applications/containers/cloud-containers/index.md

 1. Supports modern development architectures: Due to a combination of their deployment portability/consistency across platforms and their small size, containers are an ideal fit for modern development and application methodologies, such as Agile, DevOps, serverless, and microservices.

 1. Improves performance: Containerized apps are typically big apps broken down into manageable pieces.
-This has multiple benefits, not the least of which is performance improves because if a component needs increased resources, the container automatically scales to offer more CPU cores/memory/networking, then scales down when the load drops.
+This has multiple benefits, not the least of which is performance improvements because if a component needs increased resources, the container automatically scales to offer more CPU cores/memory/networking, then scales down when the load drops.

 1. Efficient debugging: Another benefit of containerization over monolithic apps is it becomes quicker to find performance bottlenecks.
 With a monolithic app, developers have to do a lot of trial and error/process of elimination to find a performance bottleneck.
 When broken down into components, the offending code becomes more visible and the developers can zoom in on the problem spot faster.

 1. Hybrid/multi-cloud support: Because of its portability, containers can migrate back and forth between on-prem and the cloud.
 They can also move from one cloud provider to another.

-1. Application modernization: A common, if complacent, way to modernize a legacy on-prem application is to containerize it and move it “as is” to the cloud.
+1. Application modernization: A common way to modernize a legacy on-prem application is to containerize it and move it “as is” to the cloud.
 This model is known as “lift and shift,” and is not recommended.
 On-prem apps behave differently than cloud-native apps and just moving an on-prem app to the cloud unchanged doesn't take advantage of cloud benefits like automatic scaling up and down.

 1. Improves utilization: Under a monolithic app, the whole app and all its memory use has to increase performance.
 This slows down the server.
 With a containerized app, just that performance-intensive component needs to scale.
 It does it automatically, and the orchestrator scales up resources when required, and then scales down when the task is done.